noxellegroup/Manavta/sample_questions.md

 * More info on Lung bullae and SARS
 * Patient is going in cardiac arrest and twitching
 * I'm suffering from irritability, abdominal pain and dizziness from the last few days
+* What are the complications of pneumonia and lung abscess?